 The Society for Music Theory promotes the development of and engagement with music theory as a scholarly and pedagogical discipline.
 We construe this discipline broadly as embracing all approaches, from conceptual to practical, and all perspectives, including those of the scholar, listener, composer, performer, teacher, and student.
 The Society is committed to fostering diversity, inclusivity, and gender equity in the field.

 The SMT seeks to promote the highest standards in music theory scholarship and education through a host of activities, including:

-- Publishing three scholarly journals—Music Theory Spectrum (subscription included with membership); MTO (an open-access electronic journal); and SMT-V (a free video journal)—as well as a biannual informational Newsletter.
+- Publishing three scholarly journals—Music Theory Spectrum (subscription included with membership); MTO (an open-access electronic journal); SMT-V (a free video journal); and SMT-Pod (a free podcast journal)—as well as a biannual informational Newsletter.

 - Holding an annual scholarly conference that features presentations, special sessions, and workshops.